Are you wondering how to write faster? Writing can be fun, but let's face it.

-- You will make your client happy by delivering quality work on time and your client being happy, he/she may come back for more, and that means more gigs and ultimately more money.
+- You will make your client happy by delivering quality work on time, and your client being content, may come back for more, which means more gigs and ultimately more money.

 - You will be able to tackle more workload in the shortest time possible hence more money in the end.

 - You will create more time to market yourself, read on self-improvements, attend forums of interest to you, work on your other businesses if you have them, and so much more.

 - Finally, if you are a mother like me, you will be able to find more time for your kids and family without worrying about client work.